 Most leatherbacks occurring in New Zealand waters probably originate from the western Pacific leatherback population.
 These leatherbacks breed on beaches in the southwest Pacific, including the Solomon Islands, and winter-nesting turtles in Indonesia (Benson et al. 2011, Pete Waldie, TNC, unpublished data).
 The total regional population is poorly estimated but is likely to be just over 1000 females nesting annually and has been declining at an estimated rate of 6% per year (Benson et al. 2020, Martin et al. 2020).
-The main anthropogenic threat to leatherback? turtles in the New Zealand region is commercial fishing, with most reported interactions being with surface longline (SLL) fisheries off the northeast North Island during summer-early autumn (Dunn et al. 2022).
+The main known anthropogenic threat to leatherback turtles in the New Zealand region is commercial fishing, with most reported interactions being with surface longline (SLL) fisheries off the northeast North Island during summer-early autumn (Dunn et al. 2022).
 Despite a reduction in the size of the domestic SLL fleet, reported and estimated interactions with leatherbacks increased after 2014, with a peak of 50 reported captures in the 2021 fishing year (Dunn et al. 2022, Dunn et al. 2023).

-Leatherback probability of capture was found to increase with increasing SST from a constant-overtime spatial pattern of monthly SST (Dunn et al. 2023).
-This finding indicates that the increase in leatherback bycatch could be explained by the SLL fleet moving into warmer areas where the probability of leatherback capture was higher.
+Statistical models of the leatherback probability of capture found an increase in bycatch with increasing SST from a constant-over-time spatial pattern of monthly SST (Dunn et al. 2023).
+This meant the increase in leatherback bycatch could be explained by the SLL fleet moving into warmer areas where the probability of leatherback capture was higher.
 Capture mitigation measures might therefore include restricting fishing in leatherback 'hotspot' times and areas.
-However, the implementation of any closed areas would likely not be straightforward, because there could be costs and unintended consequences of closures that ultimately hinder conservation efforts (Dunn et al. 2023).
+However, the implementation of any closed areas would likely not be straightforward, because spatial and temporal 'hotspots' or turtle distribution and capture may be spatially and temporally patchy and ephemeral (Siders et al. 2024), and there could be costs and unintended consequences of closures that ultimately hinder conservation efforts (Dunn et al. 2023).